42 Participants Needed

 The trial protocol does not specify if you need to stop taking your current medications, but it does allow hydroxyurea and dexamethasone up to 24 hours before starting the trial.
 If you are taking a tyrosine kinase inhibitor for Philadelphia positive ALL, you do not need to stop it.

-What makes this drug combination unique for treating acute lymphoblastic leukemia?
+What evidence suggests that this trial's combination chemotherapy could be effective for acute lymphoblastic leukemia?

 Maro Ohanian | MD Anderson Cancer Center